Home Buyer Protection Insurance – Is it something I should consider?

 4 in 10 property purchases fall through

 You find a house, make an offer that is accepted by the seller and then it’s yours, right?
-Buying sounds straightforward until you actually try and do it.
-Frustratingly, as many as 4 in 10 property purchases fall through (source: Property agents Quick Move Now put the annual fall through rate in 2020 at 42%.
+Buying sounds straightforward but as many as 4 in 10 property purchases fall through (source: Property agents Quick Move Now put the annual fall through rate in 2020 at 42%).

 Common reasons for a sale falling through include: